The Sailor's Tear – Sunderland

 The details above from the two, very similar, large jugs below respectively.
 These jugs are heavily potted and might be as late as 1880.

 The short spout and deep purple splash lustre are typical of the Newcastle Pottery.
 This distinctive transfer of The Foresters Arms appears on Newcastle jugs with a yellow stripe.
+The Newcastle Pottery version of this borderless verse transfer has an exclamation mark after the word 'oh' on the third line.

 A typical Newcastle frog mug from the 1830s with red enamel decoration.